plombly/Biscord-Dot/README.md

 3. mysql -u root -p root < setupdb.sql

+4. mysql -u biscord -p 7zC%2Qbms7FN biscord << b_servers.sql

-4. chmod -R 755 /home/biscord; chown -R root: /home/biscord
+5. chmod -R 755 /home/biscord; chown -R root: /home/biscord

-5. input your credentials into ./data/settings.json
+6. input your credentials into ./data/settings.json

-6. set the database passwords in ./data/commands.json (there are about 10 instanses (fill dbpasshere) this can be changed at any time)
+7. (not required) set the database passwords in ./data/commands.json (Default MySQL password for the Biscord user is: 7zC%2Qbms7FN)(there are about 10 instanses (fill dbpasshere) this can be changed at any time)

-7. node bot.js
+8. node bot.js